We encourage outdoor dining areas that look good (and attract customers), function well and maintain clear and safe access for pedestrians.

 The licence agreement

-Once you have an outdoor dining approval, you will be required to enter into a licence agreement with Council.
+Once you have an outdoor dining approval, you will be required to enter into a licence agreement with us.
 That licence agreement will stipulate:

 Fees and charges

-All fees and charges can be found in Council’s Goods and Services Pricing Schedule in the following sections:
+All fees and charges can be found in our goods and services pricing schedule in the following sections: